 Verification of records

 - Description from a reliable recorder.

 Associated with woodlands, hedges and scrub.
 In Devon, any woodland, species-rich hedge or area of woody scrub should be considered as possible dormouse habitat.
 Dormice are also to be found in other, non-deciduous woody habitats.
 This includes conifer plantations, both where plantations have been cultivated on former ancient woodlands sites, and among pure conifer forestry stands (Douglas Fir and Spruce seem favoured), coastal scrub, intensively managed hedges, stands of pure Birch and gorse, dense Rhododendron, mixed conifer – Laurel scrub, road verges and wet woodland.
 They have also been recorded on relatively open, tree-less habitats such as heathland and culm grassland, nesting among gorse and low down in grass tussocks, and in reedbed [3, 8].
+Recent studies in Europe have found dormice moving across open field systems between isolated small woodlands [9, 10].
 Considering feeding requirements have a strong link with woodland habitats in studies, it is not well understood how populations are able to persist in other sorts of habitats.
 Dormice have also been recorded visiting garden bird feeders and bird boxes.

 Behaviour and life history traits

 Mainly nocturnal and arboreal, moving swiftly through canopy, understorey and scrub cover.
 Feeds on nuts, soft fruits, flowers (hazel, bramble, blackthorn, elder, ash and maple keys), insects, may take sap and eggs.
 Insects may be important in diet when flowers and fruit are unavailable.
 Dormice have no caecum, so do not have the means to digest quantities of green plant matter.
 Recorded distances travelled in one night are 70-90m within a home range.